hohonuuli/basicscala.g8/src/main/g8/README.md

 - `cleanall`: Does `clean` and `clean-files`
 - `compile` or `~compile` (continuous)
 - `console`: Opens a scala console that includes the projects dependencies and code on the classpath
-- `dependency-graph`: Shows an ASCII dependency graph
+- `dependency-tree`: Shows an ASCII dependency graph
 - `dependencyUpdates`: Show dependency updates
 - `doc`: Generate Scaladoc into target/api
 - `export fullClasspath`: Generate the classpath needed to run the project